Anxiety Strategies For Stress

 Seeking out professional help (such as you would through online therapy) and taking control of your lifestyle and schedule can be helpful first steps to minimize one’s stress.
 A trained therapist or counselor can be invaluable to your healing and may be able to help you to reach a higher quality of life.

-Exploring stress and anxiety disorder as a mental health condition: A guide
+Exploring stress and anxiety disorders as a mental health condition: A guide to anxiety strategies

 Feeling nervous?